Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 6. Decorate The House For Thanksgiving

 Decorations look really pretty on the Thanksgiving table.
-Try to get ones like this that are shorter so that everyone can still see each other across the table.
+Try to get ones that are shorter so that everyone can still see each other across the table.

 7. Run A Turkey Trot